 - Staying active.
 “Walking to the park or taking a family bike ride can reduce stress and anxiety, and can help relieve sleep difficulties,” Smith says.

-- Writing down your thoughts.
+- Writing down one’s thoughts.
 “If you have trouble sleeping because your mind is too cluttered with worry or things you need to accomplish, write down a to-do list for the next day or journal your feelings,” Smith says.
 “This can help relieve your mind of unwanted thoughts.”

 All told, Smith says, it’s essential for parents to capitalize on any opportunity they have for sound sleep.
 “Sleep time is in short supply, so make sure there isn’t anything else hindering the sleep you do get.”